Ole Romeny: Oxford United

+Loan to Fortuna Sittard

+On 11 July 2026, Romeny officially joined Eredivisie club Fortuna Sittard, with the option of a permanent transfer.
+He scored on his Fortuna Sittard debut, the first goal in a 2–2 draw with PSV Eindhoven.

 International career

 Romeny played one international match for the Netherlands national under-15 and under-18 teams.

 In November 2024, Romeny confirmed that he had decided to represent Indonesia at international level.
 On 20 February 2025, the change of his association was approved by FIFA, becoming cap-tied to Indonesia in the process.

 On 9 March 2025, Romeny received his first call-up from the Indonesia senior side for the 2026 FIFA World Cup qualification matches against Australia and Bahrain.
 On 20 March 2025, he made his debut against Australia and scored his debut goal for the national team.
 Five days later, on 25 March 2025, Romeny scored the lone goal in a 1–0 win against Bahrain and was selected as the man of the match.

 On 5 June 2025, Romeny scored the lone goal again from the penalty spot in a 1–0 win against China and once again was selected as man of the match for the second game in a row.
+On 25 September 2026, in a Division 1 match in the 2026 FIFA ASEAN Cup, he scored a 75th-minute penalty to secure a 2–0 victory over Singapore.